Food Entry

 • Picking from the "Recent Foods" popup showing three recent meals.

-• Copying "Same" foods from the yesterday's meal.
+• Copying the "Same" foods from the yesterday's meal.

 • Entering a new custom food - if you cannot find it in MyNetDiary food database.

 For many people, in-place entry is the fastest and most convenient way to enter foods.
-As you type words from the food name, you will instantly see matches found in MyNetDiary food database.
-Pick the food needed from the matches and then enter the amount you ate.
+As you type words from the food name, you will instantly see matches found in the MyNetDiary food database.
+Pick the food needed from the list and then enter the amount you ate.

 When you enter foods by typing their names in the food entry table and pick one of the found suggestions, MyNetDiary remembers your choice, but also remembers the words you used.
 For example, if you typed whole milk and picked Milk whole 3.25% milkfat, we will use that food to calculate nutrition information, but we will also keep your input whole milk as the food name.
-Keeping food name as you typed it is sure easier on your eyes.
-The input description box on the right always shows the full name of the food.
+Keeping the food name you typed is easier on your eyes.
+Food details shows the full name of the food.
 We recommend using two or three full words from the food name, so it will be not too long, and you still will be able to distinguish it from similar foods you eat.
 For example, if you only drink whole milk, it makes sense to type and use milk as your short food name.
-If you drink occasionly different kinds of milk, it would makes sense to use whole milk for Milk whole 3.25% milkfat, low-fat milk for Milk reduced fat fluid 2% milkfat with added vitamin a, and nonfat milk for Milk nonfat fluid with added vitamin a fat free or skim.
+If you occasionly drink different kinds of milk, it would makes sense to use whole milk for Milk whole 3.25% milkfat, low-fat milk for Milk reduced fat fluid 2% milkfat with added vitamin a, and nonfat milk for Milk nonfat fluid with added vitamin A fat free or skim.

-As MyNetDiary remembers your choices, the next time you need to enter "milk", you can just type milk, and all foods you have ever eaten that contain word milk will be shown at the top of the list.
-Actually, you only need to type first few starting letters to start seeing food matches.
-Quite a time-saver!
+MyNetDiary remembers your choices; the next time you need to enter "milk", you can just type milk, and all foods you have ever eaten that contain word milk will be shown at the top of the list.
+Actually, you only need to type the first few starting letters to start seeing food matches.
+Quite a time saver!

-If you prefer browsing to typing, MyNetDiary provides "Food Catalog" - popup window that allows to browse the entire food database and select foods from there.
+If you prefer browsing to typing, MyNetDiary provides a "Food Catalog" - popup window that allows to browse the entire food database and select foods from it.

 "Same" and "Recent"

-If you often eat the same foods, MyNetDiary provides you a couple of useful shortcuts.
-First, if eat exactly the same foods as yesterday, for example, the same breakfast - you can copy it with one click - on the "Same" link.
-The "Recent" link shows meals from the past three days, allowing to pick and match foods.
+If you often eat the same foods, MyNetDiary provides a couple of useful shortcuts.
+First, if you eat exactly the same foods as you ate yesterday (for example, the same breakfast) you can copy it with one click on the "Same" link.
+The "Recent" link shows meals from the past three days, allowing you to pick and match foods.
 In either case, both foods and their amounts will be copied.
-Of course, you could change amounts, or add or delete foods afterwards.
+Of course, you could change amounts or add or delete foods afterwards.

 Custom Foods